topiaruss/nameko-chat/docs/index.rst

     * start:

         :meth:`start` is called when a service starts being hosted.
-Dependency provider classes should implement a :meth:`start` `lifecycle method` to do anything required to start processing their external stimili.
+Dependency provider classes should implement a :meth:`start` `lifecycle method` to do anything required to start processing their external stimuli.

     * stop: